Configure Authentication and Single Sign-On

 Semarchy xDM offers features to address multiple aspects of user authentication (identifying users) and authorization (controlling user access).

-Semarchy xDM allows you to:
+In addition, Semarchy xDM allows you to:

 Single Sign-On (SSO) with Google, Azure Active Directory, OKTA, or Auth0.